oblinger/HookAnchorApp/MY/Pln/Hacks.md

+- - spot: when folder is missing either delete command, or just change the group of the command to be "broken" sss- spot: when folder is missing either delete command, or just change the group of the command to be "broken
+%contents%

 - change JJ-block build to provide ADDS and DELS link at bottom.

 - auto scan for broken links in spot